Avoid plastic in water by harvesting the rain

 Tea lovers the world over would be devastated if they read the research from McGill university that every sachet releases literally billions of nano-sized particles of plastic into every cuppa[3].

-Fortunately loose tea tastes far better but in a world ever looking for shortcuts those little sachets appeared one good way to make our lives easier.
+Fortunately loose tea tastes fare better but in a world ever looking for shortcuts those little sachets appeared one good way to make our lives easier.
 Whether it's the plastic in water or the little bag itself it seems we are doomed to yet more toxic chemicals from our food and drink; unless we take drastic action.

-These plastic particles have been shown to be present in the blood of even almost all "healthy" individuals.
+These plastic particles have been shown to be present in the blood of even "healthy" individuals.
 It comes as no surprise that the rates of allergic, inflammatory and autoimmune diseases are rising dramatically.

 The toxicity of plastic microparticles at the cellular level in our bodies is now beyond dispute.